 The core design of a Four Wheel Camper has remained remarkably the same for over four decades.
 From one hundred feet away, a Four Wheel Camper profile and overall aesthetic gives very little indication whether it’s a 1974, or a 2014.
 Loyal Four Wheel Camper customers would have it no other way.

 So who in their right mind would mess with such success and risk changes?

 Tom Hanagan, President of Four Wheel Campers – that’s who.
 Since acquiring Four Wheel Campers fourteen years ago, Tom has been on a relentless mission to improve the product.
 He has pushed for innovations in materials, design, appliances, fit, finish, and overall quality, all while carefully maintaining the core concept of the product.

-For 2015, the evolution of Four Wheel continues.
+For 2015, the evolution continues.
 Once again, Tom Hanagan and his team are meticulously pushing the product forward.
 To explain exactly what’s new for 2015, we talked to Tom.

 Above: A brand new 2015 Four Wheel Camper at Martis Creek Lake, Truckee, California

 TCM: Are any new campers being added for 2015, or existing camper models being deleted, for 2015?